 Nothing can ruin that post holiday glow faster than receiving an official looking letter in the mail with a speed, red light, or restricted driving camera violation.

 Trying to avoid payment of the ticket because you plan to never return to the country may not be the best option; rental agencies are required to provide your name and address to the authorities, and as a delightful bonus, they will charge you an administration fee for doing so.
+Also, there are countries that will turn your out standing fines over to a US collection agency, and no one wants to deal with those Bulldogs, so paying the fine might just save you a huge headache down the road.

 If you decide not to pay, and you do actually return to the country, it is quite possible you will be flagged at customs and will have to pay the ticket, a possible fine, and any other additional fees.
 Sometimes, it really is best to pay the ticket, unless you think you were ticketed unjustly, in which case you can try to fight the violation.

 If you decide to pay the fine, try to contact the issuing department directly instead of going through the rental car agency.
 You may be able to avoid processing fees (Not the same as the service fee you must pay them for ratting you out).
-And, hopefully, emailing the receipt to your agency will also get you off of their naughty list.
+And, hopefully, emailing the receipt to your car rental agency will also get you off of their naughty list.

 TIP # 5